 - Motion- and voice-activated models that respond to activity and emergencies within a defined area.

-- License plate recognition options powered by artificial intelligence that capture traffic.
+- License plate recognition options, powered by artificial intelligence, that capture traffic.

 - Two-way audio cameras that allow security teams to warn criminals that their presence is known.